-We are proud that in 2023, the Diversity Council of Australia (DCA) recognised CCIWA as an Inclusive Employer for the third year in a row.
-A 2023 Diversity and Inclusion survey of CCIWA staff found 91.5% of staff felt they were treated and valued as a respected team member, regardless of their gender.
-Further, 91.5% said their immediate supervisor genuinely supports gender equality and 87.6% said they had the flexibility they needed to manage work and other commitments.
+We are proud that in 2024, the Diversity Council of Australia (DCA) recognised CCIWA as an Inclusive Employer for the fourth year in a row.
+A 2024 Diversity and Inclusion survey of CCIWA staff found 90% of staff felt they were treated and valued as a respected team member, regardless of their gender.
+Further, 90% said top leadership treats everyone fairly regardless of their gender and genuinely supports gender equality and 88% said they had the flexibility they needed to manage work and other commitments.
 These achievements are all well above the national DCA benchmark.

-CCIWA is a medium sized organisation with 173 reported employees during the 2022-2023 WGEA reporting period.
-When examining our gender pay gap over time, as detailed in the table below, CCIWA has achieved significant progress in reducing the median pay gap percentage since the 2021-22 reporting year.
-This reduction is a result of changes in our workforce composition which included our Key Management Personnel and our annual remuneration review which analyses our existing workforce and pay structures.
+CCIWA is a medium sized organisation with 183 reported employees during the 2023- 2024 WGEA reporting period.
+When examining our gender pay gap over time, as detailed in the table below, CCIWA achieved significant progress in reducing the median pay gap percentage between the 2021-22 and 2022-2023 reporting years.